multiplegeorges/vue-cli-plugin-s3-deploy/README.md

 Per-Environment Options
 ---

-Deployment options can be overridden but .env files to support development, stating, and production deployment environments.
+Deployment options can be overridden with .env files to support development, staging, and production deployment environments.

 The .env file options are: